dneto0/misc/wgsl-struct-alignment-proposal.md

 ### 1. Packing to `vec4`

-Given that all vectors have an alignment of 16 bytes, all field members can be transformed into `vec4`s, and swizzling can be performed where scalars are packed.
+Given the natural layout rules described above, all field members can be transformed into a sequence of contiguous `vec4`s, without requiring any unaligned vector loads or stores.

+Fields that have been packed are accessed by using swizzles.

 For example: